pavankat/medium-node-express-mongo-app/README.md

+# This is a JEMN STACK CRUD sample app (jQuery, Express.js, mongoDB, Node.js)
+* We'll be leveraging the ajax and dom functions that jQuery provides to make our app a single page app.
+* Express.js is the framework we'll use to handle routing, handling of parameters and rendering of HTML
+* We'll use mongoDB to store data
+* Node.js is the backend programming language we'll be using

 # SUMMARY
-* This is an Express, Node.js, MongoDB, AJAX/jQuery app
+* This is a Single Page CRUD App made with Express, Node.js, MongoDB, AJAX via jQuery app
 * this app will help demonstrate REST in the simplest possible way for beginners

 ## OBJECTIVES